lorin/resilience-engineering/README.md

 #### Ironies of automation

-Bainbridge is famous for her [Ironies of automation] paper, which continues to be cited.
+Bainbridge is famous for her 1983 [Ironies of automation] paper, which continues to be frequently cited.

 ## Concepts
 * automation